dmbarbour/wikilon/docs/AboutAO.md

 # Awelon Object (AO)

-Awelon Object (AO) is a set of conventions for structured use of [Awelon Bytecode (ABC)](AboutABC.md).
+Awelon Object (AO) extends [Awelon Bytecode (ABC)](AboutABC.md) with a link model and representation for for symbol-structured code.
 AO defines tokens for linking and how they interact with evaluation in context of dictionaries.

-A dictionary consists of a set of words and a definition for each word.
-Definitions are encoded in ABC.
-Tokens of form `{%word}` token will logically substitute that word's definition in place of the token.
-Dependencies between definitions must form a directed acyclic graph, such that all link tokens could be eliminated in by a finite expansion of inlined code.
+A dictionary consists of a set of words with an ABC definition for each word.
+These definitions are lazily linked via ABC tokens of form `{%word}`.
+Additionally, AO will treat single character words as effectively extending ABC's bytecode - i.e. `xyz` is implicitly `{%x}{%y}{%z}`.
+Dependencies between definitions must form a directed acyclic graph, such that all defined link tokens could be eliminated, resulting in a finite (albeit exponential) expansion of code.

-Dictionaries serve as a unit of development, evaluation, linking, communication, and distribution.
+AO dictionaries serve as a basis for development, evaluation, modularity, communication, and distribution.
 They provide a foundation for Awelon project's [application models](ApplicationModel.md).
+Lazy linking, in particular, is critical for many application models - it enables preservation of link structure which in turn enables AO to serve as hypermedia.

 ## AO Representation